apache/pulsar/site2/docs/functions-quickstart.md

 zip -r exclamation.zip exclamation
 ```

 After package all the required dependencies into the **exclamation.zip** file, you can deploy functions in a Pulsar worker.
-The Pulsar worker does not need internet connectivity to download packages, becasuse they are all included in the ZIP file.
+The Pulsar worker does not need internet connectivity to download packages, because they are all included in the ZIP file.